OPMDG/check_pgactivity/docs/dev/contributing.md

 ### Test your new service

-Test your service in several conditions, verify that it returns a warning or critical alert by simulating each conditions.
+Test your service in several conditions, verify that it returns a OK, a warning or critical alert by simulating each conditions.

 Test your service upon several PostgreSQL versions.
 Verify that the service returns an error for unsupported versions, and that every other versions work